You can save this QR code to your smartphone and access this JMWC Announcement Blog from anywhere!

 bringing one of the most unique celebrations of the Jewish new year “Hidden Melodies

-Revealed – a Secret Celebration of Rosh Hashanah” to Los Angeles for 2009.
+Revealed – a Secret Celebration of Rosh Hashanah”

 This multi-media concert event celebrates Rosh Hashanah in a presentation